|Other UT Resources|

 The State of Utah was organized as territory on Sept.
 9, 1850 and entered the union as the 45th state on January 4, 1896.
 It has 29 Counties.

-The State of Utah is bordered by Arizona, Colorado, Idaho, Nevada, New Mexico, Wyoming.
-It has a land area of 84,904 square miles making it the 13th largest state.
-The capital is Salt Lake City and the official state website is www.utah.gov.
+Bordered by Arizona, Colorado, Idaho, Nevada, New Mexico, Wyoming, Utah has a land area of 84,904 miles.
+It’s the 13th largest state, with 29 Counties and a population of 3,101,833 as of 2017.
+Its capital is Salt Lake City and the official state website is www.utah.gov.

 Beaver County, Box Elder County, Cache County, Carbon County, Daggett County, Davis County, Duchesne County, Emery County, Garfield County, Grand County, Iron County, Juab County, Kane County, Millard County, Morgan County, Piute County, Rich County, Salt Lake County, San Juan County, Sanpete County, Sevier County, Summit County, Tooele County, Uintah County, Utah County, Wasatch County, Washington County, Wayne County, Weber County

 Utah’s cultural history is considerably enriched by evidence of prehistoric inhabitants dating as far back as 10,000 B.C.
-When Spaniards, the first Europeans, arrived in the area in the eighteenth century, members of the Gosiute, Southern Paiute, Ute, Shoshone, and Navajo cultures were already here to greet them.
-Two expeditions led by Juan Maria de Rivera entered southeastern Utah in 1765; eleven years later, in 1776, the Franciscans Dominguez and Escalante reached Utah Lake before turning back to Santa Fe.
+When Spaniards arrived in the 18th century, members of the Gosiute, Southern Paiute, Ute, Shoshone, and Navajo cultures were already here to greet them.
+Two expeditions led by Juan Maria de Rivera entered southeastern Utah in 1765; eleven years later, the Franciscans Dominguez and Escalante reached Utah Lake before turning back to Santa Fe.

 Lured by the reports of John C. Fremont, Lansford W. Hastings, and others, emigrants to the Pacific left wheel tracks across Utah during the 1840s.
-The Bidwell-Bartleson party of 1841 was the first, but the Bryant-Russell, Harlan Young, and Donner-Reed groups added their tracks, followed by the Gold Rushers of the early 1850s.
-Records of all of these parties are available, mostly in published form.
+The Bidwell-Bartleson party of 1841 was the first, but the Bryant-Russell, Harlan Young, and Donner-Reed groups came soon after, followed by the Gold Rushers of the early 1850s.

-Utah’s first permanent Anglo inhabitants were fur trappers who came west from St. Louis and north from Taos in search of beaver.
-Osborne Russell’s diary records that he wintered in the Weber Valley in 1843 with a party of French-Canadian trappers, and Miles Goodyear started a trading post near present-day Ogden in 1846 to do business with emigrants on the Oregon Trail.
+Utah’s first permanent Anglo inhabitants were fur trappers who came west from St. Louis and north from Taos to hunt beavers.
+One of the better-known trackers, Osborne Russell, left diary records that he wintered in the Weber Valley in 1843 with a party of French-Canadian trappers.
+Miles Goodyear, meanwhile, started a trading post near present-day Ogden in 1846 to do business with emigrants on the Oregon Trail.

-Before Goodyear actually opened his doors, however, he was bought out by Captain James Brown, representing The Church of Jesus Christ of Latter-day Saints, a persecuted religious group that began settling in the Salt Lake Valley in 1847.
-Since then, the Mormons, as they are popularly known, have written a large share of Utah history, virtually all aspects of which are well documented by their famous and fortunate penchant for record keeping.
+Before Goodyear actually opened his doors, he was bought out by Captain James Brown.
+Brown represented The Church of Jesus Christ of Latter-day Saints, a persecuted religious group that began settling in the Salt Lake Valley in 1847.
+Popularly known as Mormons, they have since written and participated in a large portion of Utah’s history.

-Mormonism has a strong communitarian emphasis, which served its adherents well in settling Utah’s harsh environment.
-The resources of the community were pooled through tithing, and Mormon settlement was accomplished by sending settlers out to begin well-planned colonies rather than leaving the settlement of outlying areas to individuals.
-Mormon colonies included men, women, and children, as well as representatives of every necessary trade and profession: doctors, blacksmiths, carpenters, and especially musicians for the frequent Mormon dances that kept spirits up in the face of daunting material circumstances.
+Mormonism’s strong communitarian emphasis served its adherents well in settling Utah’s harsh environment.
+The resources of the community were pooled through tithing, and organized groups of settlers were sent out to found well-planned colonies in outlying areas.
+Mormon colonies included men, women, and children with representatives from every necessary trade and profession: doctors, blacksmiths, carpenters, and especially musicians for the frequent Mormon dances that kept spirits up in the face of daunting material circumstances.

-Under the leadership of the sagacious but controversial Brigham Young, Mormon colonies were established during the latter nineteenth century from the Salmon River country of Idaho and the Big Horn Basin of northern Wyoming all through Utah, into northern New Mexico and Arizona, and as far west as Carson City, Nevada, and San Bernardino, California.
-Hopes for admission of this immense “State of Deseret” to the United States were dashed by the Compromise of 1850, which created a Territory of Utah with dimensions much smaller than Deseret, though larger than the present state of Utah.
-Fillmore served as the territorial capital from 1851 to 1856, after which Salt Lake City became, and remains, the capital.
+Under the leadership of the sagacious but controversial Brigham Young, Mormon colonies were established during the latter part of the nineteenth century, stretching from the Salmon River country of Idaho and the Big Horn Basin of northern Wyoming into northern New Mexico and Arizona.
+They even reached as far west as Carson City, Nevada and San Bernardino, California.

-A good deal of nineteenth-century Utah history concerns the relationship between Utah Territory, created out of the Mexican Cession of 1848, and the federal government, who sought to deprive the Mormon hierarchy of political power through its federal governors and judges, regarded as “carpetbaggers” by Utah Mormons.
-The tension reached a crisis in 1857, when federal troops under Albert Sidney Johnston were dispatched to restore order in Utah.
-The military presence, first at Camp Floyd west of Utah Lake, then at Fort Douglas east of Salt Lake Valley, provided ongoing friction between the Mormons and the United States.
+A good deal of nineteenth-century Utah history concerns the relationship between Utah Territory, created out of the Mexican Cession of 1848, and the federal government.
+Wary of the Mormon hierarchy of political power, federal governors and judges - regarded as “carpetbaggers” by Utah Mormons - sought to reduce the influence of the former.
+Tension between the two groups reached a tipping point in 1857, when federal troops under Albert Sidney Johnston were dispatched to restore order in the state.

-While Utah had a theater where plays were performed as early as 1861, during the late-twentieth century Utah cultural life has been enhanced with the emergence of organizations like the Pioneer Theater Company, the Utah Symphony, and Ballet West.
-The state’s major economic resources are tourism, based on the ski industry in the winter and the scenic attractions of the national parks in the southern part of the state in the summer, and the state’s abundant and well-educated labor force, which attracts businesses to establish corporate headquarters in the state.
+While Utah had a theater where plays were performed as early as 1861, during the late-twentieth century Utah cultural life was enhanced with the emergence of organizations like the Pioneer Theater Company, the Utah Symphony, and Ballet West.
+The State today is also known for its tourism industry, owing to skiing in winter and Utah’s abundant national parks in the summer.